dougsweetser/Q/docs/Math/complex_quaternions.md

 something that is always in space-time without anyone's intervention.
 Now requires no energy.

-I don't think I can honestly make an animation of the trivial group with *e*=1, or its continuous extension **R**+ \\{0}.
+I don't think I can honestly make an animation of the trivial group represented by *e*=1, or its continuous extension **R**+ \\{0}.
 The problem is with start of the film.
 It necessarily is in the future.
 Because zero is explicitly excluded, there is no now to start the film to then see what the future looks like based on a math model.

 Is the trivial group a mathematical field?
 It is time for me to open "Principles of Mathematical Analysis" by Rudin and turn to page 5.
 One needs